ptom06/JavaScript-IA-BrainHoney/README.md

 So we now have a portal that sends us the text we entered into our configuration.
 Parsing and using that response is quite simple.

+First create a new Javascript file containing the handler for this new event.
+(Please note, the event handler we wrote previously was for the submission of the configuration data to be saved.
+This one is not being saved and is simply producing some result from portal, so it needs its own.)

+You can call this file anthing you like, as long as you remember to add it to your typeObject.lib.json file (remembering to specify a valid attachment parameter; id, class or tag).
 ```JavaScript
 function() {
 	//	You could modify the config example if you need to gather more than one piece of data, but in ours we don't.